 You need to have everything on the list!

-The manufacturer should have tested your transceiver within the last 3 years.
-If this hasn’t been done you must have tested your transceiver yourself for distance in both transmit and receive modes – it needs to have a signal at a minimum of 30 metres.
+Your transceiver must have been tested in both transmit and receive modes – it needs to have a signal at a minimum of 30 metres in both modes.

 Let me know if you would like more information on transceivers.